rootkovska/rootkovska.github.io/_posts/2015-12-25-Aethernum.md

 * Need: artt.
 3, 25 (combined): "Everyone has the right to life [...] including food".
 * Meter: 50 liters of water, 2500 kcal per day.

-Basically, by bind to such metered rule you've just built a bottom line where ether*t or ether*shoe results always in 'the right to survive' where 'survive' is defined as '50 liters of water, 2500 kcal, daily', mandatory minimum.
+Basically, by bind to such metered rule you've just built a bottom line where 'ether multiplied by t' or 'ether multiplied by shoe' results always in 'the right to survive' where 'survive' is defined as '50 liters of water, 2500 kcal, daily', mandatory minimum.

 # Aethernum: previous art.